3D Scope II - LC / HC coverage chart

 - Counters are typically mounted at angles for the following reasons

-- Cannot be installed approximately 2 feet where the depth of the coverage area will meet the base of the entrance.
+- Cannot be installed approximately 2 feet where the depth of the coverage area will NOT meet the base of the entrance.

 - Where there is NO ceiling or ideal mountable surface area close to the entrance or area of interest.